Thug Life (2025 film): Plot

-In 1994, in Old Delhi, gang leader Sadanand Yadav meets with rival kingpins Rangaraaya "Manickam" Manickavel and his younger brother and co-leader Sakthivel to discuss a truce between them after years of rivalry.
-However, unbeknownst to Manickam and Sakthivel, Sadanand later invalidates the truce by orchestrating a shootout involving the Delhi Police.
+In 1994, in Old Delhi, gang leader Sadanand Yadav meets with rival kingpins Rangaraaya Manickavel "Manickam" and his younger brother and co-leader Rangaraaya Sakthivel to discuss a truce after years of rivalry.
+However, unbeknownst to Manickam and Sakthivel, Sadanand later breaks the truce by orchestrating a shootout involving the Delhi Police.
 The ensuing tussle results in the death of a newspaper deliveryman caught in the crossfire when he is unknowingly shot by Manickam, leaving his children, Amaran and Chandra, separated.
 Sakthivel believes that Amaran shielded him during the chaos.
 Moved by the incident after learning that Amaran's father was the newspaper deliveryman, Sakthivel adopts him and raises him as his own son, while promising Amaran that he will find Chandra.

-In 2016, Manickam’s daughter Shanthi commits suicide after being cheated by Sadanand’s nephew Ranvijay.
-In retaliation, Amaran captures Ranvijay, whom Sakthivel kills.
+In 2016, Manickam's daughter Shanthi commits suicide after being cheated by Sadanand's nephew Ranvijay.
+In retaliation, Amaran captures Ranvijay, and Sakthivel kills him.
 As a result, Sakthivel is imprisoned, leaving Amaran in charge of the empire.
-Later, Manickam and Amaran meet Sadanand, who proposes a peace deal again: he will enter politics, and Amaran can take over his business territories.
+Later, Manickam and Amaran meet Sadanand, who proposes a peace deal: he will enter politics, and Amaran can take over his business territories.
 Though initially displeased, Sakthivel eventually accepts the arrangement and is released from prison.
-Upon his return, he approves of his daughter Mangai’s relationship with Naaga, the son of his henchman Sivaguru, and arranges their wedding.
-During the ceremony, he observes the shifting dynamics of his empire, with everyone now treating Amaran as the leader, concerning him as he thinks Amaran might overthrow him.
+Upon his return, he approves of his daughter Mangai's relationship with Naaga, the son of his henchman Sivaguru, and arranges their wedding.
+During the ceremony, he observes the shifting dynamics of his empire, with everyone now treating Amaran as the leader, concerning him because he thinks Amaran might overthrow him.

 While traveling with his gang, Sakthivel narrowly survives an assassination attempt by henchmen of Deepak, Ranvijay's older brother, who swears to avenge his brother's death by finishing Sakthivel, despite Sadanand's reluctance due to their deal.
-Sakthivel is admitted to the hospital, where he meets Inspector Jai Royappa, who tries to ask him about the gang war.
-After the incident, Sakthivel begins to suspect Amaran, due to his absence during the attack, and eventually confronts him, deeply unsettling Amaran.
+Sakthivel is admitted to the hospital, where he meets Inspector Jai Royappa, who asks him about the gang war.
+After the incident, Sakthivel begins to suspect Amaran because of his absence during the attack, and eventually confronts him, deeply unsettling Amaran.
 Sakthivel's wife Jeeva tells him that Amaran was with them at that time and Mangai was pregnant, but she ended up miscarrying.
-Meanwhile, Manickam and others in the gang — Anburaj, Kahlua, and Pathrose — become wary of Sakthivel's constant suspicions of them and his interference in the gang's operations, and decide to overthrow him.
+Meanwhile, Manickam and others in the gang — Anburaj, Kahlua, and Pathrose — are wary of Sakthivel's constant suspicions of them and his interference in the gang's operations, and decide to overthrow him.
 They manipulate Amaran by falsely claiming that Sakthivel was responsible for his father's death during the 1994 shootout, convincing him to join their plot.
 Seeking peace, Sakthivel travels to Hilsa, Nepal on the way to Mount Kailash with them, unaware that another assassination attempt awaits him.
 Amaran joins the conspirators and throws Sakthivel off a cliff after shooting him, believing he has killed him.
 Upon returning, the gang declares Amaran as the new Sakthivel.
 However, it is revealed that Sakthivel has survived the fall and heads towards a nearby Buddhist monastery, narrowly escaping an avalanche.